 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Holland.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that three-quarters of people in South Holland have received two doses of a Covid-19 vaccine.
+The figures also show that more than three-quarters of people in South Holland have received two doses of a Covid-19 vaccine.